-74 ?
-How MNC's are trying to balance both parties' interests, shareholders (profit) and stakeholders concerns 75 for example-Poverty eradication, increasing employment opportunity, reducing pollution omission etc. ?
-How

-76 MNC's are adapting to local set laws and rules and in this way trying to enhance sustainable development. ?

-77 How CSR is used by MNC's in order to expand their market share/profit and Competitiveness.
+- How MNC's are trying to balance both parties' interests, shareholders (profit) and stakeholders concerns for example-Poverty eradication, increasing employment opportunity, reducing pollution omission etc. - How MNC's are adapting to local set laws and rules and in this way trying to enhance sustainable development. - How CSR is used by MNC's in order to expand their market share/profit and Competitiveness.

-79 6 Study Methodology
+IV.
+Study Methodology

 The research is based on 'non probability' sampling methods.
 For in-depth study multiple methods is used for example: exploratory study, interview, were conducted to organize data.
 For direct interview (over the phone, & face to face communication) 5 managers mostly from top management or department head at the corporate head office were selected based on the potential for information about CSR practices.
-The case study design was adopted as a research strategy to study the CSR phenomenon in Bangladesh because Chevron Bangladesh is the pioneer in the relevant sector.
+The case study design was adopted as a research strategy to study the CSR phenomenon in Bangladesh because

+Chevron Bangladesh is the pioneer in the relevant sector.

 Primarily Annual reports of last five years and various CSR publications were used to analyze current practices in the field.
-I have collected important information from -Chevron Bangladesh News letter (SANJOG) 2008-2013.
+I have collected important information from - Chevron Bangladesh News letter (SANJOG) 2008-2013.

-${\rm 88}$ 7 V. MNC'S and CSR
+V. MNC'S AND CSR

-CSR is the most talking terminology in recent times among corporate world, commercial community and capitalistic industry, and its practices are being integrated into national and international business practices and hence it is because of the determining for the determining for the second secon

-91 hence it is becoming one of the determining factors for market access.
-According to United Nations Industrial

-${\tt 92} \quad {\rm Development\ Organization,\ CSR\ is\ generally\ understood\ as\ being\ economic,\ environmental\ and\ social\ imperatives}$

-93 (Triple-Bottom-Line-Approach), while at the same time address the expectation of shareholders and stakeholders.

-94 The world business council for sustainable development in its publication "MAKING GOOD BUSINESS SENSE"

-95 by Lord Holme and Richard Watts defined CSR "is the continuing commitment by business to behave ethically 96 and contribute to economic development while improving the quality of life of the work force and their families 97 as well as of the local community and society at large."
+CSR is the most talking terminology in recent times among corporate world, commercial community and capitalistic industry, and its practices are being integrated into national and international business practices and hence it is becoming one of the determining factors for market access.
+According to United Nations Industrial Development Organization, CSR is generally understood as being economic, environmental and social imperatives (Triple-Bottom-Line-Approach), while at the same time address the expectation of shareholders and stakeholders.
+The world business council for sustainable development in its publication "MAKING GOOD BUSINESS SENSE" by Lord Holme and Richard Watts defined CSR "is the continuing commitment by business to behave ethically and contribute to economic development while improving the quality of life of the work force and their families as well as of the local community and society at large."

-- Traditionally in the USA, CSR has been regarded as humanitarian model.
-Companies make profits, fulfilling - ${99}$ their duty to pay taxes.
+Traditionally in the USA, CSR has been regarded as humanitarian model.
+Companies make profits, fulfilling their duty to pay taxes.
 Then they donate a certain share of the profits to charitable causes.
-The European model

-100 is much more structured and sophisticated, focusing on function the core business in a socially responsible way.
+The European model is much more structured and sophisticated, focusing on function the core business in a socially responsible way.
 Economists and CSR experts have emphasized on practicing the European Model for sustaining development and better CSR programmed.